akardas16/CustomToggle/README.md

 | thumbColor  | shows thumb color of toggle  |
 | enableLine  | shows line on center of toggle (see style 2)  |

+* Check out `ContentView.swift` to see all styles and usages

 * This library is inspired by Lottie animations.
 Check out toggle animations on Lottie https://lottiefiles.com/search?q=toggle&category=animations